 For productivity apps with time-sensitive reminder scenarios—for example, a to-do list item to pay a bill at the end of the month—users may want to associate reminders and completion dates with tasks.
 Consider showing them toast notifications that are scheduled for the time at which the user wants to be reminded.
 A good practice for missed toast notifications is to show that reminder on the tile as well, as shown here.

-Because Windows 8 runs on various types of devices and has a new multitasking model, make sure your app supports various view states such as snapped, full screen, portrait, and landscape.
+Because Windows 8.1 runs on various types of devices and has a new multitasking model, make sure your app supports portrait and landscape orientations and works well at any size, down to the minimum width.

-When designing your productivity app for Windows 8, consider all views of your app, such as different screen resolutions and device sizes.
-Windows 8 makes it easy to scale the design for both portrait layout and high-resolution screens by including more content in your app for larger devices.
-Showcase your app in landscape view and portrait view.
-Here's an example of portrait view in a notes app.
+When designing your productivity app for Windows 8.1, consider all views of your app, such as different screen resolutions and device sizes.
+Windows 8.1 makes it easy to scale the design by including more content in your app for larger devices.
+Here's an a notes app resized to a tall, narrow layout.

-In general, think of your snapped view as the same app, but smaller.
-Resizing your app from large to small (and vice versa) should not lose the user’s context and state.
+When a user resizes your app do not lose the user’s context and state.
 This is particularly important in productivity apps where users may have spent a lot of effort producing content.
 Preserve text input, scroll position and any selection the user has made when the user resizes your app.

-A note on app bar: The snapped view is narrower, so the app bar control automatically removes labels and decreases padding between commands.
-If there are a lot of commands, it is acceptable to have two rows of commands in the app bar in the snapped view.
-For more information, please refer to Guidelines for app bars.
+When your app is narrower, the app bar control automatically removes labels and decreases padding between commands.
+If there are a lot of commands, you can be creative with how you display them.
+For example, use two rows of commands in the app bar or use flyouts on commands.
+For more information, see Guidelines for app bars.

 Additionally, think about how your app adds value and make those scenarios great.
 Show a user why your app works great alongside other apps.
 For example, it’s easy to imagine a note-taking or list-making app working along with some other app.
-When researching or authoring, it will be common to keep a reference or analysis app snapped next to your main work.
-Snapped reading and authoring apps are very useful when referenced while you do something else.
-Think about all the times your app wouldn’t be maximized in the traditional desktop; those are the scenarios your app should support while snapped.
+When researching or authoring, it will be common to keep a reference or analysis app on the screen next to your main work.
+Reading and authoring apps are very useful in narrow widths so that you can reference them while you do something else.
+Think about all the times your app wouldn’t be maximized in the traditional desktop; those are the scenarios your app should support when resized to a narrow width.